datacommonsorg/data/scripts/biomedical/STITCH/README.md

 ### Overview

 This directory stores the scripts used to download, clean, and convert the STITCH datasets into four CSV files.
-The files being drugs.csv, drug_interactions.csv, protein_drug_interactions.csv, and actions.csv.
-There is also a mapping file, mapping_protein_names.csv, created from UniProt and Ensembl data to map Ensembl IDs to the protein name.
-This file was needed to create the protein_drug_interactions.csv and actions.csv.
+The files being `drugs.csv`, `drug_interactions.csv`, `protein_drug_interactions.csv`, and `actions.csv`.
+There is also a mapping file, `mapping_protein_names.csv`, created from UniProt and Ensembl data to map Ensembl IDs to the protein name.
+This file was needed to create the `protein_drug_interactions.csv` and `actions.csv`.

 ### Notes and Caveats

 All three datasets have stereo compound IDs (CID) and flat CIDs, which is what we used to merge them.

-chemical.sources.v5.0.tsv
+`chemical.sources.v5.0.tsv`
 This file contained different source codes for various chemicals including: ChEMBL, ChEBI, ATC, BindingDB, KEGG, PS (PubChem Substance IDs of similar compounds), and PC (PubChem Compound IDs of similar compounds).
 We removed the PC values that were an exact match to the CID of the particular chemical on a given row.

-chemicals.inchikeys.v5.0.tsv
+`chemicals.inchikeys.v5.0.tsv`
 There were some mismatched compound stereo IDs and compound flat IDs included in the inchikeys.tsv file, so these rows from the dataset were excluded.

-chemicals.v5.0.tsv.gz
+`chemicals.v5.0.tsv.gz`
 This file contained chemical name, molecular weight, and SMILES string.
 Some of the longer chemical names are truncated.

 After merging the datasets, we added two columns for the corresponding MeSHDescriptor DCIDs and ChEMBL DCIDs through querying the Biomedical Data Commons.
 We also added a new DCID that is based on the PubChem Compound ID formatted as 'chem/CID#'.
 The text columns have been formatted to have double quotes.